KI-Research-Institute/predict_ndd/README.md

 ```

 # Overview
-predict_ndd is a code package implementing prediction of autistic spectrum disorder (ASD) using assessmenst of age-appropriate milestone attainment.
+predict_ndd is a code package for predicting the likelihood autistic spectrum disorder (ASD) using data from assessments of age-appropriate milestone attainment.
 ## Directories and files:

-predict_ndd.py - main code file
+predict_ndd.py - main code file, runs the prediction on the example input files

 data/scale_data_all_normals.csv - age norms for milestone attainment by the THIS developmental scale